SmithsonianWorkshops/advanced-hydra-workshops/install_sw+m/sw+modules.md

 ## Excercise 3

-- Similar simple code
+- Similar simple code but let's use
-  - but let's use a `makefile` and
+  - a `makefile` file, and
   - a different compiler by loading a `module`

 1. create a directory and copy the source and makefile files